President Biden pardons son Hunter Biden

 "I will never take the clemency I have been given today for granted and will devote the life I have rebuilt to helping those who are still sick and suffering," the president's son said.

+Following the White House announcement of the pardon, Hunter Biden's legal team informed the federal judges overseeing his cases in Delaware and California about the pardon so the cases can be formally dismissed and the sentencing hearings set for later this month be canceled.

-Biden was indicted on three felony gun charges in September after a proposed plea deal with federal prosecutors that would have had him plead guilty to two misdemeanor tax charges and enter a diversion program instead of pleading guilty to a felony gun possession count fell apart.
+Hunter Biden was indicted on three felony gun charges in September after a proposed plea deal with federal prosecutors fell apart.
+The deal would have had him plead guilty to two misdemeanor tax charges and enter a diversion program instead of pleading guilty to a felony gun possession count.

+During the court hearing in which the plea deal was set to be finalized, the judge overseeing the case raised concerns over the terms while Hunter Biden's legal team pushed back against prosecutors over whether the agreement was to protect the president's son from any future criminal charges.

 Prosecutors said the president's son lied about his drug use on a Bureau of Alcohol, Tobacco, Firearms and Explosives form when he bought a revolver and several other items from a Wilmington, Delaware, gun store on Oct.
 12, 2018.

-In a separate case in California, a federal grand jury last December charged Biden with three felony tax offenses and six misdemeanor offenses.
+In the separate case in California, a federal grand jury last December charged Hunter Biden with three felony tax offenses and six misdemeanor offenses.
 The president's son was accused of failing to pay at least $1.4 million in federal taxes while living an "extravagant lifestyle."